9001/asm/README-asm.md

 * on windows, use [rufus](https://github.com/pbatard/rufus/releases/)
   * rufus v3.15 permanently unmounts the flashdrive when done, so run [rufus-unhide.bat](./doc/rufus-unhide.bat) afterwards

+**tip:** if the flashdrive is larger than the image, it is safe and recommended to add another partition to the flashdrive using fdisk / sgdisk / the win10 `Disk Management` utility
+* and you can write a new asm image onto the flashdrive without losing data on the additional partition, as long as the new build is the same size or smaller -- just need to add the extra partition back into fdisk
+  * **NOT** possible on windows; writing a new image with rufus is OK, but both win10 `Disk Management` and `diskpart` will shred the filesystem header, even if you select `Do not format this volume` when adding the partition

 ## custom build steps